bbatsov/batsov.com/_posts/2008-06-16-das-keyboard.md

 learn to appreciate USB hubs very quickly.

-I have long heard stories about Das Keyboard's quality and comfort and I it has totally lived up to its hype.
-They price is admittedly a bit steep (I bought two keyboards (for home and for work), each costing $130), but this is our hands and productivity we're talking about so we shouldn't be cheap.
-So what are waiting for - research the market yourselves and make your pick!
+I have long heard stories about Das Keyboard's quality and comfort and it has totally lived up to its hype.
+The price is admittedly a bit steep (I bought two keyboards (for home and for work), each costing $130), but this is our hands and productivity we're talking about so we shouldn't be cheap.
+So what are you waiting for - research the market yourselves and make your pick!
 Your hands deserve a quality keyboard (the Das Keyboard)!

 [^1]: The clicky versions have Cherry MX Blue keyswitches and the "silent" version has Cherry MX Brown.